-The paranasal sinuses are extensions of the nasal cavities and represent air-filled spaces in the skull bones lined by respiratory mucosa (Fig. 13.2).
+Histopathology Laboratory, Institute of Pathology, Royal Victoria Hospital, Belfast Health and Social Care Trust, Belfast, UK the skull bones lined by respiratory mucosa (Fig. 13.2).
 They are usually absent or poorly developed at birth but enlarge most during the eruption of the permanent teeth and after puberty.
 They are located in the frontal, ethmoidal, sphenoidal, and maxillary bones as paired structures about the midline but tend to be considered from a pathophysiological perspective into anterior and posterior groups.
 The anterior group comprises the frontal sinus, the anterior and middle ethmoidal sinuses, and the maxillary sinus, all opening into the middle meatus, while the posterior ethmoidal sinuses and the sphenoidal sinus represent the posterior group and drain into the superior meatus and the sphenoethmoidal recess, respectively.
 The nasolacrimal duct opens into the inferior meatus anteriorly.